Updated March 18, 2026

 Info

-Public drinking is LEGAL in Vienna!
-Austria has no general public drinking ban.
-Drinking beer and wine in parks, along the Danube Canal, and at outdoor spots is a beloved Viennese tradition.
-Being drunk and disorderly is still an offense, but casual drinking in public is perfectly fine.
+Public drinking is legal in Vienna — there is no general public drinking ban anywhere in Austria.
+Enjoying beer and wine in parks, along the Danube Canal (Donaukanal), and at outdoor spots is a beloved Viennese tradition.
+The Donaukanal area is Vienna's outdoor social hub on warm evenings, with hundreds of people drinking along the water.
+Drinking in the Prater park, at the Naschmarkt area, and in city parks is perfectly normal and culturally expected.
+Being drunk and disorderly is still an offense (Anstandsverletzung), but casual social drinking in public spaces is completely legal and deeply embedded in Austrian culture.

 How to avoid